-In order to meet the MOE for FY 2023, the CNMI DPS Motor Carrier Unit will dedicate three (3) personnel to the program whose salaries will be paid locally.
-One (1) Police Lieutenant, one (1) Police Officer I, and one (1) Administrative Officer III will be dedicated to the program at 100%.
-Additionally, 10% of the Director of Administration and General Services and the Director of Police salaries will be used towards the MOE.
-The Director of Admins time will be spent on providing oversight on the administrative section of the MCSAP Program, while the Director of Police will provide oversight on the enforcement section.
+To fulfill the MOE for the fiscal year 2024, the CNMI DPS Motor Carrier Unit will allocate five (5) personnel to the program, and their salaries will be financed locally.
+Specifically, four (4) Police Officer I position, and one (1) Police Sergeant will be 100% committed to the program's objectives.
+Moreover, a percentage equivalent to 10% of the salaries of the Director of Administration and General Services, 10% of the Director of Police salary, and 10% of the Commissioner salary will be allocated to contribute to the MOE.